 - If you have a day or two, place the banana into a paper bag and leave it on the counter.

 - Need that banana asap?
-Bake the banana in the skin at 225 degrees F for 20 minutes.
+Bake the banana in the skin at 300º F for 20 minutes.
 I usually make a small slit in the skin so air can escape.

 Step 1: Add your dry ingredients to a small bowl.
 Whisk to blend.
 You could mix the whole cake in the mug, but the edges tend to hold dry ingredients and the mug cake ingredients may not be fully mixed.

 Step 2: Add your wet ingredients to a bowl and mix well.
-Make sure you mashed your banana with a fork so that it doesn't have large chunks.
+Make sure you mash your banana with a fork so it doesn't have large chunks.

 Step 3: Pour the wet ingredients into the dry ingredients and mix.

 Step 4: Pour the batter into a microwave-safe coffee mug.
 The batter should come up about halfway.
 Don't use a small coffee mug.
 You can tell if your mug is too small if the batter fills the cup ¾ or higher.